adioshun/gitPaper_3D_Object_Detection_Tracking/2013-inter-vehicle-object-association-for-cooperative-perception-systems.md

 ## I. INTRODUCTION

-Current research projects like simTD [1] try to exploit the benefits of wireless communication for advanced driver assistance systems.
+기존 프로젝트 `simTD` : Current research projects like simTD [1] try to exploit the benefits of wireless communication for advanced driver assistance systems.
 Therefor, every equipped vehicle and roadside station broadcasts its own position and dynamic state.
 - With this information, assistance systems like traffic light assistance, local hazard warning or cross traffic assistance can be realized.

 The project initiative Ko-FAS [2] with its joint project Ko-PER tries to enhance the scope of communication-based assistance systems by providing driver assistance systems a global view of the traffic environment.